bbj-dev/bbj/docs/docs/index.md

 # Bulletin Butter & Jelly
 ## A simple community textboard
-### BBJ is a trivial collection of python scripts and database queries that miraculously shit out a fully functional client-server textboard.
+### BBJ is a trivial collection of python scripts and database queries that miraculously shit out a fully functional client-server textboard with Python 3.4+

 See also: the [GitHub repository](https://github.com/desvox/bbj).